- See a full list of publications

 - Explore connections, collaborators, related work and more

-He is currently a visiting research fellow at the Directorate for Energy, Transport and Climate, EC Joint Research Centre (Ispra, Italy) where he undertakes research to support European transport and environmental policy making.
+Gary initially spent 15 years at the York centre (1997-2012) working on projects related to transport, air pollution, low carbon futures, and climate change and older people, Prior to returning to SEI in 2020 he spent 8 years (2012-2020) working at the Directorate for Energy, Transport and Climate, EC Joint Research Centre (Ispra, Italy) where he undertook research to support European transport and environmental policy making.

-Gary is a human ecologist with over twenty years of supporting the development and implementation of environmental policy in in Africa, Asia and Europe.
-This has involved providing the evidence-base to support policy formulation (undertaking assessments, drafting guidance frameworks and policy briefs), facilitating the policy process (convening and participating in policy dialogues/workshops), building capacity (developing and implementing needs-based training), liaising with a wide range of stakeholders (public meetings, discussion forums, on-line questionnaires) and communicating the result of his work to ensure it has maximum impact (writing press releases, opinion editorials and blogs).
+Gary is a human ecologist with over twenty years of supporting the development and implementation of environmental policy in Africa, Asia and Europe.
+This has involved providing the evidence-base to support policy formulation, facilitating the policy process, building capacity, liaising with a wide range of stakeholders and communicating the result of his work to ensure it has maximum impact.

-More recently, he has been assisting in the coordination of work for the European Commission’s DG CLIMA and DG GROW to reduce emissions from the transport sector.
-He supports the the implementation of the Strategic Transport Research and Innovation Agenda (STRIA) and has contributed to policy impact assessments which involved cost-benefit analyses, policy reviews and stakeholder consultations on a pan-European level.
+More recently, he has assisted in the coordination of work for the European Commission’s DG CLIMA and DG GROW to reduce emissions from the transport sector.
+He supported the implementation of the Strategic Transport Research and Innovation Agenda (STRIA) and has contributed to policy impact assessments which involved cost-benefit analyses, policy reviews and stakeholder consultations on a pan-European level.

-Gary is a Member of the Institution of Environmental Sciences (MIEnvSc) and holds a Diploma in Economics, a PhD in Geography (Transport and Environmental Policy and Planning), an MSc in Environmental Impact Assessment and a BSc (Hons) in Human Ecology.
+Gary holds a Diploma in Economics, a PhD in Geography (Transport and Environmental Policy and Planning), an MSc in Environmental Impact Assessment and a BSc (Hons) in Human Ecology.

 He is the author/co-author of five books including a Short Guide to Environmental Policy (2014), Environmentalism Since 1945 (2013), Urban Air Pollution in Asian Cities (2006), World Transport Policy and Practice (2003) as well as numerous academic papers and policy reports.